a woman sitting at a table with a laptop and a book research religious cult programming

 Religious Programming

-Religious programming takes indoctrination one step further by creating automatic behaviors, thinking patterns and even emotions in response to certain stimuli or triggers.
+Religious programming takes indoctrination one step further by creating automatic responses, not only in thoughts and behaviors, but even in emotional reactions.

 Essentially, it’s the systematic process of bringing you under mind control, influencing how you think, feel, and behave.

-Thought-stopping might look like having specific Bible verses or prayers that can be brought to mind when confronted by "the enemy."
+Thought-stopping might also look like having specific Bible verses or prayers that can be brought to mind when confronted by the enemy.

 Here are some common thought-stopping verses: